64-bit bitvectors with concrete values 1 and 100>>> one = state.solver.BVV(1, 64)>>> one<BV64 0x1>>>> one_hundred = state.solver.BVV(100, 64)>>> one_hundred<BV64 0x64># create a 27-bit bitvector with concrete value 9>>> weird_nine = state.solver.BVV(9, 27)>>> weird_nine<BV27 0x9>

 Currently, this can only be

-str, which will cause the method to return the byte representation of the underlying data.
+bytes, which will cause the method to return the corresponding representation of the underlying data.

 That was a lot!!
 After reading this, you should be able to create and manipulate bitvectors, booleans, and floating point values to form trees of operations, and then query the constraint solver attached to a state for possible solutions under a set of constraints.
 Hopefully by this point you understand the power of using ASTs to represent computations, and the power of a constraint solver.